openshift/jenkins/README.md

 The terms based registry, registry.redhat.io, which requires credentials for access, is the strategic direction, and will be the only location for RHEL8 based content when that is available.
 The pull secret you obtain from try.openshift.com includes access to registry.redhat.io.
 The image pull specs are:
-* registry.redhat.io/openshift4/ose-jenkins:v4.0
+* registry.redhat.io/openshift4/ose-jenkins:<release tag>
-* registry.redhat.io/openshift4/ose-jenkins-agent-nodejs:v4.0
+* registry.redhat.io/openshift4/ose-jenkins-agent-nodejs:<release tag>
-* registry.redhat.io/openshift4/ose-jenkins-agent-maven:v4.0
+* registry.redhat.io/openshift4/ose-jenkins-agent-maven:<release tag>
-* registry.redhat.io/openshift4/ose-jenkins-agent-base:v4.0
+* registry.redhat.io/openshift4/ose-jenkins-agent-base:<release tag>

 OpenShift v4 also removes the 32 bit JVM option.
 Only 64 bit will be provided for all images.